Rooknj/prysmalight/README.md

 Monorepo for Prysmalight

 # Important Notes
-- This app is served at http://raspberrypi.local
+- This app is served at http://prysma.local
-  - If your router doesn’t support mDNS, then you’ll have to use the IP address of your Pi instead of raspberrypi.local.
+  - If your device doesn’t support mDNS, then you’ll have to use the IP address of your Pi instead of prysma.local.
 For example, http://192.168.0.9.
 You should be able to find the IP address of your Pi from the admin interface of your router.
 - You must update the ESP8266 yourself using the Arduino IDE.
 This is a DIY project currently so you need to update this yourself
 - You can not dynamically change the number of LEDs in your strip.
 This requires a firmware update on the esp8266
 - The Hub is the only thing that talks to the lights.
 All services have to go through the RPI hub